 This measure, the "population average exit time" naturally shares all properties of the Watts index, satisfying both the transfer axiom and the transfer-sensitivity axiom.
-But it has the addition of a new interpretation, akin to the interpretation of the poverty gap described by equation (3) above.
+But it has the addition of a new interpretation, akin to the interpretation of the poverty gap described by the corresponding equation.